CliMA/IdealizedSpectralGCM.jl/README.md

 julia> using JGCM
 ```

-When necessary, you can delete the package (in the current directory (GCM-from-Scratch))
+When necessary, yoGCMu can delete the package (in the current directory (GCM-from-Scratch))
 ```
 julia> ]
 pkg> rm JGCM